Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 <img src="./ArchSetupSingleParam.png" alt="Architecture setup" width="800" height="200">

 When selecting "Proof of Concept" as the intent for the deployment, you can optionally select to deploy to a single region, or to multiple regions.
-When deploying to multiple regions, Azure API Management will be used to facilitate the load balancing, and also provides the retry logic and error handling in case of a failure or unavailability of the Azure Open AI instance in one of the regions.
+When deploying to multiple regions, Azure API Management will be used to facilitate the load balancing, and also provides the retry logic and error handling in case of a failure or unavailability of the Azure OpenAI instance in one of the regions.
 This option requires the Azure services to use Public Endpoints as the APIM service is not available over Private Endpoints in the V2 version currently.

 <img src="./ArchSetupMulti.png" alt="Architecture multi" alt="Architecture setup" width="800" height="600">